The Best Space Heater

 But “given enough time” is key.
 Space heaters will spread their heat out across the room according to one of three methods, which can affect how quickly you feel warm:

 - Convection heaters - This is the most common type of heater, with the most appearances on our list of finalists.
-Convection heaters produce warm air.
-(No, not all heaters do this.)
+Convection heaters work by warming the air around them.
 Because warm air always rises, the heat will circulate up toward the ceiling and gradually spread out.
 Most of the convection heaters we looked at had fans, which help the warm air spread more quickly and evenly throughout the room, rather than pooling in one spot.

 - Radiant heaters - These models emit heat waves that provide instant warmth to objects in front of them, but they don’t directly warm the air itself.
 They provide the same type of heat you'd get from sunlight or a campfire.
 They're a poor choice for whole-room heating, but great for drafty areas or parts of your house that you’ll only be in for a brief amount of time — think 10-15 minutes in your basement as you unpack holiday decorations.
 You don’t need to wait for the entire area to warm up; you can just keep yourself warm while you’re there.